Arthur Bisguier

 Arthur Bernard Bisguier (October 8, 1929 – April 5, 2017) was an American chess player, chess promoter, and writer who held the FIDE title of Grandmaster (GM).

 Bisguier won two U.S. Junior Championships (1948, 1949), three U.S. Open Chess Championship titles (1950, 1956, 1959), and the 1954 United States Chess Championship title.
 He played for the United States in five chess Olympiads.
 He also played in two Interzonal tournaments (1955, 1962).

-On March 18, 2005, the United States Chess Federation (USCF) proclaimed him "Dean of American Chess."
+Bisguier died of respiratory failure on April 5, 2017, at age 87.
+On March 18, 2005, the United States Chess Federation (USCF) proclaimed him "Dean of American Chess".

 Early years

-Bisguier was born in a Jewish family in New York City and graduated from the Bronx High School of Science.
+Bisguier was Jewish and was born in New York City and graduated from the Bronx High School of Science.
 He was taught chess at the age of 4 by his father Jesse (born Jechiel Max Bisgeier), a mathematician.
 In 1944, aged 15, he was third at the Bronx Empire Chess Club.
 In 1946, aged 17, he came fifth in the U.S. Open at Pittsburgh, followed by seventh place in 1948.
 Later that year, he took the U.S. Junior Championship and was invited to the New York City 1948–49 International Tournament.
 Throughout the 1940s, he was considered one of the United States' best players, with Larry Evans, George Kramer, and Walter Shipman.
 As he gained in strength, Bisguier was coached by Master Alexander Kevitz.

 In 1949 he retained the U.S. Junior Championship title, and also won the Manhattan Chess Club Championship.
 In 1950 he won the first of his three U.S. Open titles, and also won at Southsea in England.

 Army service interrupted his U.S. chess career during 1951 to 1953, but he managed to get leave to play in two European events.
 He played at the Helsinki Olympiad 1952, and then won the third annual Christmas tournament at Vienna 1952 with a 9–2 score.
 He earned the International Master title in 1950 from his Southsea victory.